As an Amazon Associate I earn from qualifying purchases.

 What to serve with instant pot garlic mashed potatoes?

-We reccomend serving these instant pot garlic mashed potatoes with our sweet and spicy meatloaf recipe.
+We reccomend serving these instant pot garlic mashed potatoes with our spicy meatloaf recipe.

 Can you freeze instant pot garlic mashed potatoes?

 Yes.
 Make sure they are fully cooled before freezing.
 We like to freeze our instont pot garlic mashed potatoes in zip-top freezer safe bags or in foodsaver bags.

 Yes.
 Any uneaten portion of mashed potatoes should be refrigerated and then reheated when you are ready to eat them.